 Language Link is an assessment and intervention package used by schools throughout the UK to boost language skills through universal and targeted interventions.
-To assess the impact of Infant Language Link we compared the progress of children from schools supported by the package with those from control schools supported by typical in school SLCN support.
+To assess the impact of Infant Language Link we compared the progress of children from schools supported by the package with those from control schools supported by typical in-school speech, language and communication needs (SLCN) support.